 After lunch was a short climb and then a 20k decent.
-Needless to say I was well behind the others, made worse when I got stuck behind a cattle truck for a while.
+Needless to say I was well behind the others on the way down, made worse when I got stuck behind a cattle truck for a while.
 After a couple of km of this, I finally had the opportunity to complete my first ever overtaking manoeuvre of a vehicle!
 That made the rest of the descent a lot more pleasant.

 At the bottom of the descent we passed a turning for our hotel, but we were all planning to do the extras today and climb at least as far as the next 9km to Cobertoria and for some of us (including yours truly, naturally) the further 7km to Gamoniteiro.
-I had arrived at the right turn where the Gamoniteiro started thinking that I still maybe had another km to go before that section started.
-So as well as being pleasantly surprised (and relieved – average gradient was between 10-15% all the way up), it meant that mentally I was already ready to keep going for a bit – it gave me the momentum to knock off the first km of Gamoniteiro and then there would only be 6km left, even if the gradient remained steep.
+I had arrived at the right turn where the Gamoniteiro started thinking that I still maybe had another km to go before that climb began.
+So that was a pleasant surprise and also a relief as the average gradient was between 10-15% all the way up and I now only had 6km to go, even if the gradient remained steep.

 Both of these climbs regularly feature in the Vuelta also, the latter being described as being the Ventoux of Spain.
 Those who know that mountain would probably recognise that as being a reasonable description.
 One key difference was a couple of sections of really rough concrete which made it difficult to navigate, whether going up or down.